BizaNator/StemToMidi/MLProjectOverview.md

 # Audio Processing Pipeline: Stem Separation and MIDI Conversion

-## Project Objective
+## Project Overview
-Create a web-based audio processing pipeline that separates audio stems and converts them to MIDI, deployable on Hugging Face Spaces using Gradio.
+A production-ready web application that separates audio stems and converts them to MIDI using state-of-the-art deep learning models.
+Built with Gradio and deployed on LightningAI, this pipeline provides an intuitive interface for audio processing tasks.

 ## Technical Requirements